 The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.

-Consult Appendix A Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B Guidelines for writing Learning Outcomes to implement specific functional nervous system disorders; nts will be able to: cal-neurological upper and lower limb disorders, rehabilitation programs for central and peripheral the most appropriate therapeutic and rehabilitation General Competences Taking into consideration the general competences that th Supplement and appear below), at which of the following o e degree-holder must acquire (as these appear in the Diploma does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Working independently Showing social, professional and ethical responsibility and sensitivity to gender issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Production of new research ideas Others Search for analysis and synthesis of f data and information, with the use of the necessary technology and the mornation, with the use of the Decision making Working independently Team work Working in an international and an interdisciplinary environment Production of new research ideas Respect for difference and multiculturalism Showing social professional and ethical responsibility and sensitivity to gender issues Showing social, professional and ethical responsibility and sensitivity to gender issues Criticism and self-criticism Production of free, creative and inductive thinking - Froduction of free, creative and inductive triffking peripheral nerve injuries; c) paraplegia-quadriplegia patients; d) of pre-operative and postoperative conditions e) chronic peripheral nerve diseases chronic peripheral nerve problems etc.).
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

+- to evaluate serious musculoskeletal-neurological upper and lower limb disorders, - to implement specific functional rehabilitation programs for central and peripheral nervous system disorders; - To make informed choices about the most appropriate therapeutic and rehabilitation programs.

+- Search for, analysis and synthesis of data and information, with the use of the necessary technology - Decision making - Working independently - Team work - Working in an international and an interdisciplinary environment - Production of new research ideas - Respect for difference and multiculturalism - Showing social, professional and ethical responsibility and sensitivity to gender issues - Criticism and self-criticism - Production of free, creative and inductive thinking peripheral nerve injuries; c) paraplegia-quadriplegia patients; d) of pre-operative and postoperative conditions e) chronic peripheral nerve diseases chronic peripheral nerve problems etc.).
 Particular emphasis will be given to the functional rehabilitation of the aforementioned diseases, the particularities of their treatment, as well as the documented application of the most appropriate physiotherapeutic methods and means for their long-term rehabilitation depending on the stage of the disease.